 Indoor cycling hurts.
 You will likely experience moments when your legs and lungs will burn from your efforts.

 Trust me.
 You will eventually learn to manage the pain and get used to it.
-Once you get better fitness, you won’t get tired as quickly and will be more powerful.
+As your fitness improves, you won’t tire as quickly and will be more productive.

 Here are a few tips to reduce your pain:

-• Make sure you use a fan to reduce your room’s temperature and cool down your feet/body.
+- Make sure you use a fan to lower your room temperature and cool your feet/body.

 And remember: